-Audit Guide for Small Nonprofit Organizations
+Audit Guide For Audit Committees of Small Nonprofit Organizations

-The adequacy of internal controls should be of primary concern to the audit team.
+The adequacy of internal controls should be of primary concern to the audit committee.
 Lack or inadequacy of internal controls can make the task of even the CPA auditor extremely difficult and, in some cases, almost impossible.
 Volunteers often are so dedicated to the mission of the NPO that they feel that running the organization in a businesslike fashion may not be compatible with this mission.

 Regarding the hypothetical Goodworks, Inc., we were told that the organization employed one part-time social worker.
 Imagine this individual collecting the funds, disbursing the funds, recording the financial transactions, signing the checks, recording the minutes of the board meetings and preparing financial reports.

 This would be an example of a complete lack of internal control.
 To correct this, each one of these functions really should be performed by a different volunteer.

 Common sense must be applied in considering internal controls as well as the other areas being reviewed by the audit committee.

 If Goodworks, Inc., received all of its funds from one source, internal control of receipts would be a simple matter.
 A review of receipts would involve verification with the sole source of these funds.
 If the only expenses were rent and the social worker's salary, internal control and a review of these items would not present any difficulty.
 But if funds were received from hundreds of donors, then internal control of receipts becomes critical.
 Whatever the situation, internal control must be examined and improved if found lacking.